There are several ways to purify water, from old to up-to-date technology. Studies, tests, and experiments have helped us have clean water.

 The study says removing minerals from the water causes digestive and urinary-related problems.
 Distilled water manufacturers say otherwise; minerals come from our food, not water.

-For the biological processes, we have the slow sand filter and rapid sand filter.
+For the biological processes, we have the slow sand filter and the rapid sand filter.
 This method uses sand to filter water.
 The water seeps through layers of sand slowly until it is safe for consumption.
 The rapid sand filter uses sand as well.
-This method uses a layer of activated carbon that removes taste and odor in water.
+This method uses a layer of activated carbon to remove taste and odor from water.

 This is the most common type of filter because the layer the water passes through is so thin that it can filter smaller elements.